My Tri-C

 In these sessions we:

-• Reviewed challenges to the assessment
+• Review challenges regarding outcomes assessment

-• Discussed participation rates
+• Discuss participation rates and improvement ideas

-• Reviewed the assessment data
+• Review the assessment data and trends

 What do we do with all the knowledge we receive from our workshops?